w3f/Grants-Program/applications/PARITY protocol.md

 It delivers a **secure, reusable primitive** for tracking relative performance, designed for deployment across Polkadot’s EVM compatible networks — beginning with **Kusama Asset Hub (AH)**.

-I enables the tokenisation of any rivalry through `ratio tokens` - using degen financial engineering to empower epic David vs Goliath competitions.
+The protocol enables the tokenisation of any rivalry through `ratio tokens` - using degen financial engineering to empower epic David vs Goliath competitions.
 The core concept is to productise; “Can an underdog challenge the incumbent and reach parity?

 A reference implementation has been created to launch a **Kusama vs Polkadot market cap ratio position** on **Kusama AH**, enabling the ecosystem to dogfood its own internal rivalry and culture.
 Minting/burning of ratio tokens is done with **KSM, dUSD, or DOT**.